Boxing Day sales have started early and Harrods has up to 50% off everything

-Harrods is an iconic British department store and the Harrods Boxing Day sales are legendary, with people traditionally queuing throughout Christmas night in the hope to be first through the door to grab one of a handful of massively discounted Boxing Day.
+Harrods is an iconic British department store and the Harrods Boxing Day sales are legendary, with people traditionally queuing throughout Christmas night in the hope to be first through the door to grab one of a handful of massively discounted Boxing Day sale deals.

 This year, things are different as the Harrods Boxing Day sale has started NOW, and it's offering up to 50% across the entire store.
 In total, there are over 7,500 products in the sale, including fashion, furniture, beauty and more.
 So if you've ever fancied shopping the Harrods Boxing Day sale but not really been keen on traveling to London to queue in the cold, then now is your chance as you don't need to leave your house and you don't even need to wait for Boxing Day.